utm-cssc/website/.github/ISSUE_TEMPLATE/code-refactor.md

 ---

-# Code Refactor Task proposal

 ### Motivation 🏁

 <!--
-Provide a clear and concise description of the refactoring task.
+A clear and concise description of the motovation for this refactoring task.
 Are you refactoring code for better readability?
 Are you restructuring a bloated system into components?
 -->

-(Write your motivation here.)
+(Please write your motivation here.)

 ### Describe your refactoring solution 🛠️

 <!--
-  Provide a clear and concise description of the refactoring task.
-Are you refactoring code for better readability?
-Are you restructing a bloated system into components?
-Is this an architectural change that would require images?
+A clear and concise description of the refactor.
 -->

-(Describe your proposed solution here.)
+(Please describe your proposed solution here.)

 ### Additional details ℹ️

 <!--
-  Is there anything else you can add about the proposal?
+  Is there anything else you can add about the refactor?
   You might want to link to related issues here, if you haven't already.
 -->

-(Provide additional details here.)
+(Please provide additional details here.)